 Notices

-1. Any action required or permitted to be taken under this Memorandum of Understanding may be taken on behalf of the Administrative Agent by the Executive Coordinator of the Multi-Partner Trust Fund Office, or his or her designated representative, [on behalf of the Convening Agent by __________, or his or her designated representative,] and on behalf of a Participating UN Organization by the head of office in [name of country] (if applicable), or his or her designated representative.
+1. Any action required or permitted to be taken under this Memorandum of Understanding may be taken on behalf of the Administrative Agent by the Executive Coordinator of the Multi-Partner Trust Fund Office, or his or her designated representative, on behalf of the Convening Agent by UNDP Serbia Resident Representative, or his or her designated representative, and on behalf of a Participating UN Organization by the head of office in the Republic of Serbia (if applicable), or his or her designated representative.

 2. Any notice or request required or permitted to be given or made in this Memorandum of Understanding will be in writing.
 Such notice or request will be deemed to be duly given or made when it will have been delivered by hand, mail or any other agreed means of communication to the Participant to which it is required to be given or made, at such Participant’s address specified in ANNEX C to this Memorandum of Understanding or at such other address as the Participant will have specified in writing to the Participant giving such notice or making such request.